Exponential ergodicity for Markov processes with random switching: Introduction

-for every $\mathbf{x}=(x,i)$, $\mathbf{y}=(y,j)$ belonging to $\mathbf{E}$, $x_0$ is as in Assumption~\ref{hypo:Curv} and $q\in (0,1]$. \end{theo} This statement is not surprising: it states that if the process contracts in mean, then it converges exponentially to an invariant distribution.
+This statement is not surprising: it states that if the process contracts in mean, then it converges exponentially to an invariant distribution.
 The conditions are rather sharp as will be illustrated in Section~\ref{sect:exemple}.
-In particular, we recover \cite[Theorem~1.10]{MLMZ-Quant} and this (slight) generalisation could be deduced from the argument given there.
-Using H\"{o}lder's inequality, we can also deduce convergence in the $p^{\text{ th}}$ Wasserstein distance $\mathcal{W}^{(p)}$ with $p\geq 1$ provided that $\mathbf{X}$ satisfies a moment condition.
-We give the previous theorem and its proof for sake of completeness and for a better understanding of the more complicated case, where $a$ is allowed to depend on its first argument.
-That is
+In particular, we recover \cite {MLMZ-Quant}, Theorem~1.10, and this (slight) generalisation could be deduced from the argument given there.
+Using H\"{o}lder's inequality, we can also deduce convergence in the $p${th} Wasserstein distance $\mathcal{W}^{(p)}_{\mathbf{d}}$ with $p\geq1$ provided that $\mathbf{X}$ satisfies a moment condition.

+We provided Theorem~\ref{th:W-cst} and its proof for sake of completeness and for a better understanding of the more complicated case, where $a$ is allowed to depend on its first argument.
+In this situation, our main result reads as follows.